-Key Stage 3 French has prepared students effectively for GCSE.
-Students have developed the knowledge and skills to enable them to do Foundation Level GCSE French, having learned their present, perfect and future tense verb conjugations.
-Students must have demonstrated a sound level of competence in French by the end of Year 10, resulting in solid performances in the end of unit tests, and to be enthusiastic to excel in this rewarding subject.
+Students who have studied French at Key Stage 3 have already developed the knowledge and skills to enable them to do Foundation Level GCSE French.
+Entry requirements for GCSE therefore, are to have a good level of competence in French by the end of Year 10 and to be enthusiastic and keen to expand and develop those skills to a higher level.

-Context 1 -Identity, Lifestyle and Culture: Students' lives, families, homes and interests, and those of others in French-speaking communities and countries
+Context 1 - Identity, Lifestyle and Culture: Students' lives, families, homes and interests, and those of others in French-speaking communities and countries